clarktrimble/ba-blog/content/blog/funhouse/index.md

 In the end though, I'm an engineer at heart.
 When it comes to code, this means simpler is my preference.
-So I've parked the well-seperated approach and we'll look at something a bit clunkier and considerbly more accessable for the remainder of the post.
+So I've parked the well-separated approach and we'll look at something a bit clunkier and considerably more accessible for the remainder of the post.

 Examples:
  - [reflecting/main.go](https://github.com/clarktrimble/funhouse/blob/main/examples/reflecting/main.go)